ikus060/minarca/README.md

 ## v4.0.6

-* Make output log quiet when minarca is launch withon a cronjob to avoid receive email for every successful execution
+* Make output log quiet when minarca is launch within a cronjob to avoid receiving email for successful execution

 ## v4.0.5